 Cheekwood’s silver collection contains British and American work from the 18th century to the early-20th century.

-A Nashville native and the first Black artist to have a solo exhibition at the Museum of Modern Art, Edmondson remains one of the most important self-taught artists of the twentieth-century.
+A Nashville native, Edmondson remains one of the most important self-taught artists of the twentieth-century.